arymandeshwal/XAI-project/README.md

 ## Explainability Techniques

-n order to enhance the explainability of the Graph Neural Network (GNN) model for link prediction, two techniques were employed: GNN explainer and surrogate modeling with Random Forest.
+In order to enhance the explainability of the Graph Neural Network (GNN) model for link prediction, two techniques were employed: GNN explainer and surrogate modeling with Random Forest.
 The GNN explainer technique attributed importance scores to nodes and edges, providing insights into the decision-making process of the GNN model at an individual edge level.
 This technique helped identify influential features and their relationships within the graph.
 Additionally, a surrogate model using Random Forest was employed to validate and compare the explanations provided by the GNN explainer.
 The combination of these techniques facilitated a comprehensive understanding of the factors driving the predictions of the GNN model, enhancing its interpretability and transparency.

 ## Contribution